ahmadismail764/SchoolSync-ASP.NET-API/README.md

 ---

+---

 ## Validation & Business Logic

-- All entities are validated on create/update
+- **Centralized Validation**: All validation is performed in the service layer, not in controllers.
+This ensures consistency and reusability.
-- Uniqueness and required fields are enforced (e.g., usernames, emails, subject codes)
+- **Operation-Specific Rules**: Uniqueness and required fields are enforced on create, while update validation is more permissive.
-- Validation logic is separated for create and update operations (e.g., uniqueness only on create)
-- Cross-entity validation (e.g., teacher must belong to the same school as the subject)
+- **Cross-Entity Checks**: Business rules such as "teacher must belong to the same school as the subject" are enforced in services.
+- **Fail Fast**: Invalid data is rejected early, with clear error messages and parameter names.

 ---

+---

 ## File Uploads & Downloads

-- **Logos**: Uploaded after entity creation via `/organizations/{id}/upload-logo` or `/schools/{id}/upload-logo`
-- **Materials**: Uploaded via `/materials/upload` endpoint, linked to lessons
+- **Logo Uploads**: Logos are uploaded after entity creation, ensuring the main entity can be created without a file.
+Endpoints: `/organizations/{id}/upload-logo`, `/schools/{id}/upload-logo`.
+- **Material Uploads**: Lesson materials (PDFs, videos, etc.) are uploaded via `/materials/upload` and linked to lessons.
+File validation and processing are handled in a dedicated handler.
-- All files are stored as `byte[]` in the database; logos are nullable
+- **Database Storage**: All files are stored as `byte[]` in the database.
+Logos are nullable, supporting a two-step creation/upload process.

 ---

+---

 ## Authentication & Authorization

-- **JWT-based authentication**: Secure endpoints, issue tokens on login
-- **Role-based authorization**: Restrict access to endpoints based on user roles
+- **JWT Authentication**: All endpoints are secured with JWT tokens.
+Users authenticate and receive a token for subsequent requests.
+- **Role-Based Access Control**: Endpoints are protected by user roles (e.g., only admins can create schools or organizations).

+---

 ---